codevibe-de/java9-17.training/c40_std-api-changes/src/main/java/f_reactive_streams/EXERCISE.md

 ## 1) NumberPublisher subscribers

-Take a look at class `f_reactive_streams/xrc1_numberpublisher/NumberPublisher.java`.
+Take a look at class `f_reactive_streams/x1_numberpublisher/NumberPublisher.java`.

-Write one or more subscribers that collects received data into an internal list and that perform one of these tasks:
+Write one or more subscribers that collect received data into an internal list and that perform one of these tasks:

 * collect a predefined number, then quit
 * collect five even numbers, then quit
 * collect all numbers that can be divided by 10
 * ignore all numbers defined by a "skipping" `Predicate`, then keep a defined count of numbers, then quit

 ## 2) Processor